Reporting

 2021-07-07T13:08:49.410Z 53786 Site connected from 127.0.0.1:53786

-When using the auto node feature, both the validator and auto node output will use the same formatter, with output interleaved and formatted consistently.
+When using the auto node feature, auto node output is interleaved with the validator’s output.
 Use the prefix log option in the auto node config to distinguish between sources.

 Sentinel Warnings